-Offering price US\$45.50 per ADS.
-ADSs offered by us 5,494,505 ADSs (or 6,318,680 ADSs if the underwriters' option to purchase additional ADSs is exercised in full).
-We will receive all of the net proceeds from this offering.
-ADSs outstanding immediately after this offering 95,699,699 ADSs (or 96,523,874 ADSs if the underwriters' option to purchase additional ADSs is exercised in full).
-The ADSs Each ADS represents eight of our Class A ordinary shares.
-See "Description of American Depositary Shares" in the accompanying prospectus.
-Depositary for the ADSs JPMorgan Chase Bank, N.A.
-Ordinary shares outstanding immediately after this offering 1,142,248,979 Class A ordinary shares (or 1,148,842,379 Class A ordinary shares if the underwriters' option to purchase additional ADSs is exercised in full) and 67,590,336 Class B ordinary shares, excluding ordinary shares issuable upon (i) the exercise of options outstanding under our share incentive plans, (ii) conversion of our convertible senior notes and (iii) conversion of our convertible preferred shares, as of the date of this prospectus supplement.
-Use of proceeds We estimate that the net proceeds we will receive from this offering will be approximately US\$240.4 million (or US\$276.7 million if the underwriters exercise their option to purchase additional ADSs full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use approximately US\$190 million of the net proceeds from this offering to fund a portion of the total cash consideration and assumed liabilities for the Acquisition, and use the remaining net proceeds from this offering, or all of the net proceeds from this offering if the Acquisition is not consummated, to fund other land, building and data center acquisitions, which may include the acquisitions described under "Prospectus Supplement Summary- Recent Developments-Other Acquisitions," (collectively with the Acquisition, the "Acquisitions") and for general corporate purposes.
-The completion of this offering is not contingent upon the completion of the Acquisition, and the completion of this offering.
-See "Prospectus Supplement Summary-Recent See "Prospectus Supplement Summary-Recent Developments-Acquisition of BJ10, BJ11 and BJ12 data centers", "Prospectus Supplement Summary-Recent Developments-Other Acquisitions" and "Use of Proceeds" for more information.
+We estimate that the net proceeds we will receive from this offering will be approximately US\$240.4 million (or US\$276.7 million if the underwriters exercise their option to purchase additional ADSs full), based on an assumed offering price of US\$46.30 per ADS, which was the last reported closing price of our ADSs on December 3, 2019, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use approximately US\$190 million of the net proceeds from this offering to fund a portion of the total cash consideration and assumed liabilities for the Acquisition, and use the remaining net proceeds from this offering, or all of the net proceeds from this offering if the Acquisition is not consummated, to fund other land, building and data center acquisitions, which may include the acquisitions described under "Prospectus Supplement Summary-Recent Developments-Other Acquisitions," (collectively with the Acquisition, the "Acquisitions") and for general corporate purposes.
+The completion of this offering is not contingent upon the completion of the Acquisition, and the completion of the Acquisition is not contingent upon the completion of this offering.

+See "Prospectus Supplement Summary-Recent Developments-Acquisition of BJ10, BJ11 and BJ12 data centers", "Prospectus Supplement Summary-Recent Developments-Other Acquisitions" and "Use of Proceeds" for more information.

-Lock-up We, our directors, executive officers and certain of our other significant shareholders, namely STT GDC, and EDC Group Limited, have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any ADSs, Class A ordinary shares or securities convertible into or exercisable or exchangeable for our ADSs or Class A ordinary shares for a period of 90 days following the date of this prospectus supplement.
+We, our directors, executive officers and certain of our other significant shareholders, namely STT GDC, and EDC Group Limited, have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any ADSs, Class A ordinary shares or securities convertible into or exercisable or exchangeable for our ADSs or Class A ordinary shares for a period of 90 days following the date of this prospectus supplement.
 See "Shares Eligible for Future Sale" and "Underwriting" for more information.

-Potential participation by existing shareholder STT GDC, one of our major shareholders which is affiliated with, and has the right to appoint, certain of our directors, has indicated an interest in purchasing up to 2,274,725 ADSs in this offering at the public offering price.
+STT GDC, one of our major shareholders which is affiliated with, and has the right to appoint, certain of our directors, has indicated an interest in purchasing up to approximately US\$103.5 million of ADSs in this offering at the public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no ADSs to STT GDC, and STT GDC could determine to purchase more, less or no ADSs in this offering.
 The underwriters will receive the same underwriting discounts and commissions on any ADSs purchased by STT GDC as they will on any other ADSs sold to the public in this offering.

 Amendment to Investor Rights Agreement Upon the closing of this offering, we will enter into an amendment of our investor rights agreement with STT GDC to extend their preemptive rights with respect to future private issuances of equity or equity-linked securities we conduct anytime in the eighteen months from the date of this offering, whereby STT GDC will have the right to subscribe for up to 35% of any such future offerings.

 Risk factors See "Risk Factors" and other information included in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference for a discussion of factors you should carefully consider before deciding to invest in the ADSs.

-Nasdaq Global Market symbol GDS Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of the Depository Trust Company on or about December 10, 2019.
+Nasdaq Global Market symbol GDS

+Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of the Depository

+Trust Company on or about December , 2019.